 However, this doesn’t mean you can’t protect your data and prevent anyone from gaining access.
 You can learn how to encrypt files to turn your private data into a complex code of scrambled numbers.

-You can significantly decrease cyber security threats by knowing how to encrypt files Windows 10.
+You can significantly decrease cyber security threats by encrypting your files on Windows 10.
 But which files do you need to encrypt?
 And how do you encrypt folders and files on Windows 10?

 That’s what this guide is about.
 We’ll show you advanced data protection you can use to safeguard yourself from hackers.